hiandersson/dream-rl-agents/Documentation/PPO.md

 - R(tau) is the cumulative reward from the trajectory
 - Policy pi (at | st) is the probability of selecting an action **a** in state **t**.
 The policy is parameterized by theta which is the neural network.
 - The full gradient statement within the sum takes the **log probability** of selecting an action **a** in state **t** times the cumulative reward for the trajectory.
+- H is the horizon for which to collect the trajectory

 If we take a step in the direction of the gradient when we update the neural network, we will increase the log probability of taking action **a** in that step.